dukesrg/logue-fx/platform/nutekt-digital/looper/README.md

 # Loop recorder

-This is a Kaossilator-style loop recorded for revfx slot.
+This is a Kaossilator-style loop recorded for Delay FX and Reverb FX.

 ## Parameters
 * Loop length (time / A knob) - linked to the current BPM and sticked to 16, 8, 4, 2, 1, ½, ¼, ⅛, 1⁄16 beats